 Undeniably timeless, the Herringbone Tile pattern effortlessly elevates your space.
 This classic pattern adds texture and a woven veneer to you space, adding substance and quality.
-For more herringbone ideas, check out our Pinterest Board.
+Today we’re walking you through some of our favorite herringbone tile ideas for your backsplash, floors, walls, and more.

-Brick Shown: Klamath // Design + Image: Emily Starr Alfano
+Brick Shown: Klamath (discontinued; for a similar look, try Joshua Tree) // Design + Image: Emily Starr Alfano

-To begin, let's clear up the difference between a chevron pattern and a herringbone pattern.
+Let's clear up the difference between a chevron pattern and a herringbone pattern.
 Both bring interest and charm to tile installations, but the herringbone pattern is more economical to install as it requires no cutting.
-A herringbone pattern is simply a rectangular shape, while each individual piece of a chevron pattern is cut at an angle.
+A herringbone pattern is simply a rectangular shape, while each individual piece of a chevron pattern is cut at an angle using tile cutters.

-An all-over herringbone design in white with light-colored grout is crisp, clean and is the perfect way to combine classic and modern styles:
+An all-over herringbone backsplash design in white with light-colored grout is crisp, clean, and is the perfect way to combine classic and modern styles.
+Whether in a white kitchen or bathroom, a herringbone tile pattern gives a space an elegant focal point of interior design.

 Tile Shown: 2x8 in Calcite// Sarah Sherman Samuel, Emily Farnham Architecture // Photo: Tessa Neustadt